How we use cookies

 Cookie Name Expiration Time Description Type

-_ga 2 years The _ga cookie, installed by Google Analytics, calculates visitor, session and campaign data and also keeps track of site usage for the site’s analytics report.
-The cookie stores information anonymously and assigns a randomly generated number to recognize unique visitors.
+_ga 1 year 1 month 4 days Google Analytics sets this cookie to calculate visitor, session and campaign data and track site usage for the site’s analytics report.
+The cookie stores information anonymously and assigns a randomly generated number to recognise unique visitors.
 Analytics

 Google Analytics does not collect any personal information, as identified in their privacy policy.
 Google also offers a browser plugin that allows users to opt out of their analytics.